 The court disagreed with the contention that the constitution vested the court with legislative powers for purposes of redistricting.
-The court held that its duty, when a plan has been written by a commission, is to determine whether there is any error.
+The court held that its duty, when a commission has written plan, is to determine whether there is any error.
 The court also determined that the burden of proof is on the plaintiff.
 The court reaffirmed its holding in Logan that challengers must demonstrate that town lines were cut for reasons other than to meet the federal equal population requirement or that the plan was not the best judgment in harmonizing conflicting constitutional requirements.
 The court found that the plaintiffs did not meet this standard.